protontypes/open-business-models/README.md

 * [Someone has to Pay for the domino](https://opencoreventures.com/blog/2022-03-someone-has-to-pay-for-the-domino/) - This post catalogs the sustainability problem and the various solutions we’ve seen working for F/OSS projects.
 * [OSS Capital](https://oss.capital/) - A seed-stage focused VC exclusively dedicated to backing leading COSS startup founders on a global basis.
 * [Open Core Ventures](https://opencoreventures.com/) - Believes in the power of an open source base for all software, and the impact of open learning and collaboration.
+* [The Business of Open Source](https://www.emilyomier.com/podcast/) - Podcast that explores the intersection of open source technology with business goals, through conversations with experts in the open source ecosystem.
+* [Positioning Free Open Source Software](https://www.emilyomier.com/free-e-book) - How maintainers of open source projects can use positioning strategically to accelerate their project’s growth, build a dedicated community, and build exceptional software.